Dubai is a city I have always dreamed of visiting, and tonight Explorason gets to dream as he is suspended out over Dubai!

 We found a real mix of guests here.
 The health area is in the building behind,

-It had a well equipped Bodylines Fitness Centre, a dance room, and there are a wide range of classes that are available.
+It had a well equipped Bodylines Fitness Centre, a dance room, and there is a wide range of classes that are available.
 So if you stay here make sure to ask for the times as there is a lot going on.
-If I remember rightly there was even kick-boxing or martial arts, but do check on that.
+If I remember rightly there was even kickboxing or martial arts, but do check on that.

 In the day this also has a bar and food can be ordered at the cafe – even in Ramadan.

-On one of the upper floors there is a business floor at Towers Rotana.
-For a little, extra guests can enjoy a private breakfast, all day finger food, and an place to relax or meet in the secluded areas.
+On one of the upper floors, there is a business floor at Towers Rotana.
+For a little, extra guests can enjoy a private breakfast, all day finger food, and a place to relax or meet in the secluded areas.

 Downstairs in the lobby of Towers Rotana is also stylishWraps Café and coffee shop.